Longtime college friends Tim Corbin and Todd Fitch reunited on West End

 “I knew about Vanderbilt, having coached in the SEC,” Fitch said, citing a brief stint at South Carolina from 1999-2002.
 “I knew what it was all about from the outside looking in, but I needed to know the inner workings of the university.
 I wanted to know where everything was at athletically.”

 He had been in this position before.
-In the fall of 1982, Fitch—a freshman defensive back at Ohio Wesleyan University—sought out guidance.
+In the fall of 1982, Fitch—a freshman defensive back at Ohio Wesleyan University—sought out advice.
 He wanted to understand the university and how it functioned athletically.
 He wanted to find his place and fit in with the upperclassmen.

 Fitch, the freshman, just needed some guidance.